pk17r/MP28167_A/README.md

 # MP28167_A

 Arduino library for the MP28167_A buck boost dc dc converter.
 Library should work well for variants: MP28167_B and MP28167_N, though it hasn't been tested.

 ## Description

 Control IC using I2C.
+Vout can be set by setting Vref.
 Read datasheet for details.

 ### Related